cscully-allison/data-ensemble-interview-artifacts/Codes.md

     - P4: "I think it makes sense to look what is kind of distributed across the MPI ranks.
 And typically, we have some application domains.
 So this might be a volume or space."
   - Outcome not the data
     - P6 draws outcome plots
+    - P8 "And, you know, and I want to be able to infer something about the collection of runs, right?
+And not just, you know, it might be nice to look at one individual, but really, this is this is really more about the ensemble than it is any single individual."
+  - Supports multiple studies
+    - P8 "Yeah, my Python is pretty, pretty awful.
+But it does show the kind of, at least for me, and and the kind of workflows that I, in particular want to do with [EnsembleAPI] with which these are the scaling workflows, right?
+Weak scaling, strong scaling, throughput studies, right? "

 ### Pieces of the EnsembleAPI were forgotten.